Wendy Rodwell: Reception

 Isheev called Wendy and her family "the first piece of the puzzle on what the next phase of the show would have been."
 Upon Wendy's promotion to a permanent character, Digital Spy's Stephanie Chase said that Wendy and her family will "need to do some soul-searching as they question their place on Ramsay Street."
 Timblick also mentioned that Wendy was not welcome on the street when she first moved in.
 Leask explained to Kilkelly that viewers initially had a lot of "animosity" towards Wendy in her first set of appearances, something she was not expecting, but Wendy eventually proved to be popular amongst fans and Isheev described her as a "hit" going by reactions online.

 Kilkelly reported that viewers found "annoying at first", but "quickly warmed to her".
 Kilkelly also said that Wendy had "a foot-in-mouth moment when she asked Lucy Robinson whether her grandmother would be joining them" and Laura Denby of Radio Times also commented, "Wendy Rodwell did rather spoil the moment by boldly assuming that Helen was still alive when she asked about meeting her!"
 Kilkelly also asked for clarification on whether Wendy was unbeknownst or not to the fact that she accidentally destroyed the Ramsay Street history book, which was labelled "a memorable Wendy scene".
 While showcasing spoiler photos for the Neighbours finale, Kilkelly commented, "It's a real shame that we won't get to see more stories for the Rodwells" and claimed that "There was only so much the Rodwells could do towards the end, as the returning characters and nostalgia took over the show."

 In the midst of Hendrix's diagnosis storyline, Kilkelly said that "Wendy Rodwell seems to be everywhere", and further said that the "Rodwell clan earned a place in the show's history books by becoming the last ever family to move onto Ramsay Street."
 He also said that Wendy, Andrew and Sadie "went on to play a big role in Hendrix Greyson's emotional exit storyline."
 Neighbours was also praised for Wendy's casting, which helped boost east Asian and multicultural representation on Australian screens, something which Leask herself had longed for.

+Whilst reviewing the Neighbours relaunch, Digital Spy further said that, "Candice Leask has cemented herself as a fan favourite in the role of Wendy Rodwell, who has featured in some wonderful scenes recently as the show has explored the vulnerabilities and insecurities that lie beneath her zany front."
+Stephen Patterson from Metro named Wendy a "Ramsay Street favourite".
+In his weekly review, Jack Ori, writing on behalf of American site TV Fanatic, pointed out that Wendy "seems to do things impulsively and then try to fix it when she realizes she screwed up".